Development of Minecraft: Java Edition: 1.21.2: "Bundles of Bravery"

 The Bundles of Bravery game drop was released on 22 October 2024.
 It added bundles that are able to hold up to 64 different items in a single inventory slot.
 The bundles can also be dyed.

 1.21.4: "The Garden Awakens"

 Announced alongside Bundles of Bravery, The Garden Awakens game drop was released on 3 December 2024.
 It added a rare forest biome named the pale garden.
 The biome has a grey, desaturated look and no ambient music plays inside the biome.
 A new hostile mob called the Creaking was introduced.
 Creakings spawn in the pale garden during night and attack players who are not looking at it, otherwise standing completely still.
 The mob cannot be damaged directly; killing the mob requires destroying the creaking heart found inside trees.
 The Creaking drops resin upon death, which can be crafted into resin bricks.
-Various sources noted the horror theme of the update.
+Various sources noted the horror theme of the update, with PC Gamer describing the Creaking as "uncanny" and Eurogamer comparing the mob to Weeping Angels from the British television series Doctor Who.